-We see that our document-level models are robust across the two domains.
+Our document-level models are robust across the two domains.
 These results confirm our assumption that access to document-level context provides for a domain signal.
-Of course, these models are oblivious to the actual characteristics of the domain since it was not seen during training, but presumably, they managed to match the zeroresource domain to a similar one.
-We assume that the reason for the larger improvements on TED in comparison to PatTR is that TED is a more similar domain to the domains seen during training.
-As a result, matching TED sentences to seen domains was easier for all models.
+These models are oblivious to the actual characteristics of the domain since it was not seen in training, but presumably, they managed to match the zero-resource domain to a similar one.
+We assume that the reason for the larger improvements on TED in comparison to PatTR is that TED is a more similar domain to the domains seen in training.
+As a result, matching TED to seen domains was easier for all models.
 Table 2 shows that our proposed models improve on PatTR and TED and provides evidence that document-level context is useful for addressing zero-resource domains.